Want to Build a Website in 2019? Here’s Your Game Plan

 To build your website, you’ll need to pick a platform — and there’s no content management system (CMS) better, in our opinion, than WordPress.
 And 75 million websites agree with us.
 Like any powerful tool, there is a learning curve to WordPress, but the open-source software is free to use and pretty beginner friendly.

-If you want an even easier way to get online, check out Remixer — our click-to-edit website builder.
+As great as WordPress is, it isn’t always the best solution for every website.
+Website builders are an even easier way to get online.
+If you want an even easier way to get online, check out Remixer — our click-to-edit site builder.
 You can get a website online in literally minutes with our pre-designed themes.
+No website developer needed.

 For the rest of this article, we’ll focus on WordPress since it makes it easier to add a blog or e-commerce functionality down the road.